Particular/docs.particular.net/samples/manual-unsubscribe/sample.md

 ## Messages

-Stores the messages and events used by this sample.
+The shared messages and events used by this sample.

 ## Running the sample